 - The return type of a method is shown after the colon at the end of the method signature.

-- The return type of method parameters are shown after the colon following the parameter name.
+- The return type of method parameters is shown after the colon following the parameter name.

 - Operations map onto class methods in code